miggat/signalk-polar-recorder/README.md

 - Improved admin UI
 - COG and TWD stability are now optional
 - Manual recording has been completely rewritten
+- Now you can chose to detect if motoring either with signalk-autostate or by max rev.

 ## [0.0.17] - 2025-07-09